coreeng/core-platform-docs/content/platform/troubleshooting.md

 ### Resolution

-Set [resource requests](../app/resources) for your application workloads to allow the kube scheduler better place your pods on nodes with appropiate capacity.
+Set [resource requests](../app/resources) for your application workloads to allow the kube scheduler better place your pods on nodes with appropriate capacity.
 For example if you request 2Gi memory for your pod, the scheduler will guarantee finding a node that has that capacity.

 ## Deployment Failures